 - Don't Forget the Utensils: You'll need napkins, paper plates, cups, and cutlery.

 - Music: Have tunes!
-You might use a bluetooth speaker or another type of audio setup.
+You might use a Bluetooth speaker or another type of audio setup.

-Deciding on the Location and Time
+1. Choose a Location and Time

-- Decide Where You Want to Have Your Barbecue: Great barbecue parties are easy, whether they are held in the back yard, apartment terrace, or outside spaces where grills are available.
+- Decide Where You Want to Have Your Barbecue: Great barbecue parties are easy, whether they are held in the backyard, apartment terrace, or outside spaces where grills are available.
 You can also bring your own small grill to the park, beach, or lawn of your building or park.
 A small barbecue on a crowded apartment terrace is just as much fun as a big one in the backyard!
 Are you worried about rain?
 No problem!
 Just grill and have everyone eat inside.
 It will still be fun, festive, and delicious!

-- Decide What Day & Time to Have Your Barbecue: The best days and times to have your summer barbecues are Fridays, Saturdays, or Sundays, either late afternoon/evening (5-9), or during the day (12-4).
-Having a larger block of time this way keeps things feeling casual, and it allows your guests to do what they have to do on the weekends, while still being able to attend your barbecue.
+- Decide What Day & Time to Have Your Barbecue: The best days and times to have your summer barbecues are Fridays, Saturdays, or Sundays, either late afternoon/evening (5-9) or during the day (12-4).
+Having a larger block of time this way keeps things feeling casual, and it allows your guests to do what they have to do on the weekends while still being able to attend your barbecue.

 - Adjust Accordingly: Adjust the time to match your guests.
 If it's an adult crowd, then call the party for later times, such as 6-10 p.m. or 2-6.
 If you are inviting families with children, then make the barbecue earlier; for example, 4-8 p.m. or 11-3.